Who can benefit from this guide?

 Enter the START DATE for when the employee should start receiving their new pay rate.

-After saving the new pay rate, Jemini will automatically use its start date to set an end date for the previous pay rate.
+When you save the new pay rate record, Jemini uses the start date to automatically set the end date for the previous record so you don’t have to.

 Update the information as needed.
 For detailed steps, refer to How to add an employee’s pay rate above.